git-tag(1) — Linux manual page

 -u <key-id>, --local-user=<key-id>

-Make a GPG-signed tag, using the given key.
+Make a cryptographically signed tag using the given key.
+The

 -f, --force